richardvogg/News-Headlines-Analysis/README.md

 # News-Headlines-Analysis
 I did this analysis two years ago, but really like playing around with the functions I wrote, especially the word frequency tracking plots.
+I guess it would be worth spending some time in speeding up the code, and avoiding the for-loops, but I did not have a lot of free time ultimately.
 Analysis of all the news headlines between 2004 and 2016 of an Australian Newspaper, the dataset is from Kaggle.

 When I saw the dataset I tried out four different ideas.